vierstralab/footprint-tools/README.md

 	  --processors N        Number of processors to use. (default: all available processors)

-The `compute_deviation.py` script writes to standard out.
+The `ftd-compute-deviation` script writes to standard out.
 The ouptput format is quasi-bedGraph such that the columns contain information about (4) expected cleavages, (5) observed cleavages, (6) -log p-value of the per-nucleotide deviation from expected, (7) -log of the combined p-values using Stouffers Z-score method, and (8) the  calibrated FDR of column 6.

-	[jvierstra@test0 footprint-tools]$ python scripts/compute_deviation.py --bm vierstra_et_al.txt --dm model.json
+	[jvierstra@test0 footprint-tools]$ ftd-compute-deviation --bm vierstra_et_al.txt --dm model.json
-		reads.bam genome.fa dhs.bed
+		reads.bam genome.fa dhs.bed > per-nucleotide.bedgraph
+	[jvierstra@test0 footprint-tools]$ head per-nucleotide.bedgraph
 	chr1    39585441        39585442        0       0       0.1719  0.0017  1.1579
 	chr1    39585441        39585442        0       0       0.1719  0.0017  1.1579
 	chr1    39585441        39585442        0       0       0.1719  0.0017  1.1579